akvorado/akvorado/docs/design.md

 The remaining steps are outside of *Akvorado* control:

-- A Clickhouse database subscribe to the Kafka topic to receive and process the flows.
+- A ClickHouse database subscribe to the Kafka topic to receive and process the flows.
 - A graphing tool like Grafana queries this database to build various dashboards.